joergmlpts/inat_photos/README.md

 This script `inat_photos.py` reads offline photos and finds the ones that have been uploaded to iNaturalist.
 It then annotatates these local photos with their location on iNaturalist (the observation and photo ids).
-It also pulls the identifications from iNaturalist and stores them as captions of the local photos.
+It also pulls the identifications from iNaturalist and stores them as subjects and captions of the local photos.

 `inat_photos.py` is a command-line tool that has been tested on Linux and